tatwik-sai/Book-Nest/README.md

 ```

 - You can also run the BookNest.exe file by downloading it from here.
-- Make sure the exe is in the same folder as the db folder while executing it.
+- Make sure the exe is in the same folder as the db folder is in while executing it.

 [Download BookNest](https://drive.google.com/file/d/1aF_wpQbF5dj7BLsoSJy9keGpfenpSU2t/view?usp=sharing)